mahsasa71/firstTypescript/README.md

 In this project, we are using Tailwind CSS along with the DaisyUI component library for styling.
 For the backend, we are utilizing Express.js, a framework for Node.js.
 Additionally, we are using Drizzle ORM for database management.
-Our database is PostgreSQL, which we have set up using Docker.
+Our database is PostgreSQL, which we have set up using Docker.In this project, which is my first project with TypeScript, we have a form that performs CRUD operations.